Complex Frequency as Generalized Eigenvalue: Introduction

 The analysis of the dynamical behavior of electric circuits has been an active area of research for several decades.
 Early works in nonlinear circuit theory demonstrated that even relatively simple electronic circuits can exhibit a wide range of dynamical phenomena, including oscillations, bifurcations and chaotic behavior.
 Nonlinear circuit theory is extensively discussed in \cite{chua1987linear}, where electrical networks are modeled as systems of nonlinear differential equations.
 In particular, \cite{kennedy2002threeI} and \cite{kennedy2002threeII} provide a systematic framework for understanding the transition from linear dynamics to nonlinear oscillatory and chaotic regimes in electronic circuits.
 Similarly, \cite{kennedy2002chaos} and \cite{murali2002simplest} demonstrate that even low-order and classical oscillator circuits can exhibit chaotic behavior under specific conditions.
 Several works have also focused on the analysis of the stability of nonlinear circuits.
 For instance, \cite{yang2012lyapunov} studies Lyapunov stability and passivity conditions for nonlinear circuits, while \cite{anghel2013algorithmic} proposes algorithmic methods for constructing Lyapunov functions for power system stability analysis.

-In the context of geometrical interpretation of the flows and the stability of a dynamic system, \cite{ginoux2009differential} studies the application of differential geometry to dynamical systems.
+In the context of the study of the stability of the flows of a dynamic system, \cite{ginoux2009differential} studies the application of differential geometry to dynamical systems.
 It is shown that the stability of fixed points of systems of order up to three can be analyzed through their flow curvature manifold.
-More recently, this approach has been applied to LTI systems in \cite{wang2020torsion}, where the eigenvalues of a system's Jacobian matrix are related to the geometric properties of its trajectory.
+More recently, this approach has been applied to \ac{lti} systems in \cite{wang2020torsion}, where the eigenvalues of a system's Jacobian matrix are related to the geometric properties of its trajectory.
 In particular, asymptotic stability can be assessed by evaluating the torsion and higher-order curvatures of the phase-space trajectory.

-Most studies on LTI systems has traditionally relied on algebraic methods, specifically the determination of their eigenvalues and eigenvectors.
-However, attempts have also been made to establish a geometrical interpretation of the behavior of these systems, which could lead to a deeper understanding of their dynamics.
-Foundations for this perspective were already laid in \cite{arnold2012geometrical}, where it was established that ordinary differential equations can be interpreted geometrically by treating the states of the system as points on a manifold and their time derivatives as continuous vectors.
-This viewpoint was further developed in \cite{guckenheimer2013nonlinear}, where the movement of eigenvalues in the complex plane is connected to the trajectories in state space.
+Most studies on \ac{lti} systems have traditionally relied on algebraic methods, specifically the determination of their eigenvalues and eigenvectors \cite{chen1984linear, hespanha2018linear}.
+However, attempts have also been made to establish a geometrical interpretation of the behavior of these systems, which led to a deeper understanding of their dynamics.
+Foundations for this perspective are laid in \cite{arnold2012geometrical}, where it is established that ordinary differential equations can be interpreted geometrically by treating the states of the system as points on a manifold and their time derivatives as continuous vectors.
+This viewpoint is further developed in \cite{guckenheimer2013nonlinear}, where the movement of eigenvalues in the complex plane is connected to the trajectories in state space.